Skip to content

 }

-const r = await this.sql`SELECT 1 FROM users WHERE username = ${username} LIMIT 1`;
+const r = await this.sql`SELECT 1 FROM users WHERE username = ${handle} LIMIT 1`;

 return r.length > 0;